MarkDOlsen/RemoveNewLineFromClipboard/README.md

-# RemoveNewLineFromClipboard
+# Remove NewLine From Clipboard
-Removes newline characters from text on the Windows clipboard.
+Takes the text currently on the Windows clipboard and strips out newline characters.